 In his recent book, The Rise and Fall of Nations, a New York Times bestseller, Sharma outlines a series of macro rules he applies to sort countries into the good, the bad and the average.

 India and Mexico fall into the good category.
-They’re among countries, listed in a recent Barron’s cover story on Sharma’s global thinking, that are more likely to fare better than others because their current political leaders are pushing through critical reforms.
+They’re among countries, according to Sharma, that are more likely to fare better than others because their current political leaders are pushing through critical reforms.
 Mexico has weakened monopolies and opened up the energy sector to foreign producers, for instance, while India’s Prime Minister Narenda Modi has introduced a sweeping series of reforms to modernize its economy.
 Those moves have helped create investment environments that should steer domestic savings and foreign direct investment into infrastructure and manufacturing, rather than into boom-and-bust sectors like real estate.

 Sharma argues that manufacturing done well can help create a country’s middle class, with incomes better able to support domestic consumption-led growth.
 It’s why Germany is Europe’s powerhouse, with a solid export economy bolstered by labor-market reforms to improve competitiveness.